Populisms

 Course description

 This seminar explores the genealogy of the concept of populism and the theoretical debates on what it is and how to study it.
-We will compare historical and current experiences in Latin America, the U.S., and Europe focusing on the debates on populism, democratization, and authoritarianism.
-The class will differentiate types of populisms, and address debates on the relationships of populism with fascism, nationalism and populism, religion and populism, populism and race, gender and populism, populism and the media, and the diffusion of populism.
+We will compare historical and current experiences in Latin America, the U.S., and Europe focusing on the relationships between populism, democratization, and authoritarianism.
+The class will differentiate types of populisms, and address debates on the relationships of populism with fascism, religion, race, gender, and the media.

 Professor